istqborg/istqb_product_base/example-document/03-troubleshooting.md

 # Troubleshooting {#troubleshooting}

-Many pipeline failures are caused by justa few issues.
+Many pipeline failures are caused by just a few issues.
 This section describes the debugging process of a failed pipeline.

-First of all, to see the pipeline statu:
+First of all, to see the pipeline status:
 1. Go to your repository
 2. Open Actions tab
 3. Open detail of your pipeline run
 4. Find out what job is failing
 5. See detailed logs of failed job
-6. Seach for commonly known error messages using native GitHub log search on top right corner
+6. Search for commonly known error messages using native GitHub log search on top right corner

 ## Validate YAML documents